Gudja: History

 Gudja is known for its 15th century Chapel of Bir Miftuħ.
 Bir Miftuh was already established as a parish by 1436, making it one of the first parishes on the Maltese Islands.
 Pre-historic stones are found close to the site, now forming part of a rubble wall.

 The Chapel of the Madonna of Loreto was built in 1548 by Knight Imbert de Morine as thanksgiving for his safekeeping during a Turkish battle which took place in the area.
 It was probably built on the same grounds where an older chapel stood.

 The Chapel of St Catherine, found at Raymond Caruana street, is an Early Modern church on the site of an earlier chapel.

 Raymond Caruana Street was named for murder victim Raymond Caruana.
 His assassination took place at the Nationalist Party Club and was politically motivated.

 The Chapel of the Annunciation dates to 1754.
 According to the pastoral visit of Bishop Bartolomeo Rull, the chapel was built on the design of a Greek cross plan and with a dome.
 The facade is plain, with strategically placed architectural feats.
 Flanking either side of the facade, there are two flat, austere-looking Doric pilasters which are topped by a blank entablature.
 The main portal is surrounded with a stone moulding with emphasis on the two corners above the door.
 Above the door is a triangular pediment with an arch embedded within.
 Piercing the facade, there is a window executed in the Baroque style.
 This window and a square belfry on top were added by sculptor and mason Anglu Dalli on the design of Carlo Farrugia.
-At the corners of the facade are two statues representing St Anne and Sr Joachim, while on the belfry there is a figure of the archangel Gabriel.
+At the corners of the facade are two statues representing St Anne and St Joachim, while on the belfry there is a figure of the archangel Gabriel.
 These are the work of Antonio Zammit.

 The architect Girolamo Cassar, who is known for designing many buildings in Valletta, was possibly born in Gudja.